How to get the best deal when buying a car

 First off, it pays to shop around.
 Selling cars is a highly competitive business and it's almost always a buyer's market.

 Be realistic about haggling.
 The dealers have to make some money too.
-Generally there is more wriggle room on price the more expensive the car is.
+Generally there is more wriggle room on the price of more expensive cars.

-Enlist time.
-Sales people have to meet targets, usually set quarterly or monthly, so a good time to buy is at the end of the month when they are under the pump to make the number.
-Another good time is on the eve of a new-model release as dealers push hard to clear their showrooms of superseded stock.
+Take advantage of the best time to buy.
+Sales people have to meet targets, usually set quarterly or monthly, so a good time to buy is at the end of the month when they are under the pump to make their quotas.
+Another good time is on the eve of a new model release as dealers push hard to clear their showrooms of old stock.

 4. Save your legs

-One advantage of that is that it takes emotion and impulse out of the process.
+One advantage is that it takes emotion and impulse out of the process.

-1. Take it for a drive, and not just a lap around the block.
+1. Take it for a nice long test drive.
 Take it down narrow suburban streets and out on the motorway.
-How’s the road noise inside the cabin?
+How's the road noise inside the cabin?

 3. Try parking in a shopping centre car park and out on the street.

-4. Check how the car responds when you engage the accelerator or brakes.
-Cars vary significantly in terms of sensitivity, and you want a car that suits your preferences.
+4. Check how the car responds when you accelerate or brake.
+Cars vary significantly in terms of sensitivity and you want a car that suits your style.

 5. If you have children, bring them along on the test drive.
 Their comfort level is important too, and their feedback will be brutally honest.

-6. Make sure the view from each of the mirrors is acceptable, and you can see all dashboard gauges.
+6. Make sure the view from each of the mirrors is great and you can see all dashboard gauges.

 7. Use all the controls - turn on the air-conditioning, indicators, windscreen wipers, the lights, cruise control - to make sure they are simple to use and accessible while driving.